-The study found that participants who exercised in nature not only reported a decrease in rumination (that relentless cycle of negative thoughts and anxiousness that increases the risk of depression), but fMRI scans of their brains also indicated a decrease in neural activity in the part of the brain that is associated with mental illness.
+The study found that participants who exercised in nature not only reported a decrease in rumination (that relentless cycle of negative thoughts and anxiousness that increases the risk of depression), but fMRI scans also indicated a decrease in neural activity in the part of the brain that is associated with mental illness.

 Another brain imaging study led by David Raichlen at the University of Arizona found that running can be a form of moving mindfulness meditation by simultaneously engaging executive functions and turning down the chatter of the default mode network.
 As mindfulness teacher Elli Weisbaum expresses, the way running inherently connects mind and body -along with the sport’s neurochemical effects- serves as a wonderful and unique way to prepare for meditation, since a common way to practice mindfulness meditation involves paying attention to the breath.

 Different studies show the relationship between nature and health and well-being.
 Exercising in a green environment may be more salutogenic than exercising in an indoor gym environment and practicing physical activities in a natural outdoor environment has been largely associated with reduced negative emotions and fatigue, increased energy, improved attention, as well as greater satisfaction, enjoyment and a greater intent to repeat the activity.
 From a neuroscientific perspective our mind is a byproduct of the body, since it consists of interactions between a nervous system with particular capabilities to process information and an environment that offers opportunities for action to this organism.
 For this same reason nature therapies like Shinrin-Yoku or “Forest Bathing” and Trail Running may be considered as universal health-promotion methods which can be implicated in the reduction of modern-day stress-state.
 Consequently, the physical and psychological benefits of running in nature are conclusive.